• Skip to primary navigation

 Exploring 5 Best Substitutes for White Vinegar in Cooking

-In the kitchen, white vinegar is considered one of the most versatile ingredients.
+In the kitchen, white vinegar (a distilled vinegar made from grain alcohol, typically about 5% acetic acid) is considered one of the most versatile ingredients.

 Its tangy taste and acidity make it perfect for pickling, marinades, dressings, and more.
 However, sometimes we run out of this essential ingredient or simply want to try something new.